bidah/acid-news-api/README.md

 # Hacker News Clone

+You can check a live demo of the app here <http://hacker-news-bidah.now.sh>

-To star project you need to have mongo installed on your local machine:
+To start project you need to have mongo installed on your local machine:

 1. Run MongoDB in your local machine with: